Indian Naval Air Arm: Boeing P-8I Neptune

 New Delhi and Boeing signed a $2.1 billion contract in January 2009 to deliver eight P-8Is for anti-submarine operations, to replace the ageing fleet of Russian-manufactured Tupolev Tu142M planes.
 The P-8I varies from the P-8A, wherein it has a Magnetic anomaly detector (MAD) and an aft-mounted radar that provides it with 360-degree aerial radar surveillance capability.
-It features communication and other devices on-board that have been indigenously developed by Bharat Electronics Limited (BEL).
+It features communication and other devices on board that have been indigenously developed by Bharat Electronics Limited (BEL).
 The first squadron, INAS 312, was formed with eight aircraft in November 2015.
 A follow-on order worth over $1 billion for the purchase of four additional P-8Is was signed in July 2016.
 The Indian Navy decommissioned the Tupolev Tu-142M aircraft in March 2017.
 With Boeing delivering the 12th and the final P-8I in February 2022, the second squadron, INAS 316, with four aircraft was formed in March 2022.

+In 2026, 6 additional P-8Is were ordered.